 The Corporate Paper will be issued on the ECSM.
 This will operate on the ECSE trading platform for both primary issuance and secondary trading.
 The pricing methodology to be used for selling the securities will be that of a Competitive Uniform Price Auction.
-The ECSE and its subsidiaries are responsible for processing, clearance and settlement of securities and providing the Licensed Intermediaries with access to their settlement projections report, which indicates the obligations of the Intermediary.
+The ECSE and its subsidiaries are responsible for processing, clearance and settlement of securities and providing the Licensed

+Intermediaries with access to their settlement projections report, which indicates the obligations of the Intermediary.

 Licensed Intermediaries are responsible for interfacing with prospective investors, collecting applications for subscriptions and processing bids on the ECSE platform.
 Successful investors will be informed of their payment obligations and funds deducted from their respective accounts with the Licensed Intermediaries.
 Refunds in respect of unsuccessful applications will be made to all of the applicants concerned through their Licensed Intermediaries within ten (10) days of the close of the issue.
-For further information of Licensed Intermediaries please contact the Eastern Caribbean Securities Exchange at info@ecseonline.com or visit its website at www.ecseonline.com
+For further information in relation to ECSM Licensed Intermediaries please contact the Eastern Caribbean Securities Exchange at info@ecseonline.com or visit its website at www.ecseo.com or visit its